 - (1) Fees payable to the Company are: - 1.
-For all unit classes for which no minimum investment is required either in the prospectus or in the annual or semi-annual reports, and that are not designated there as "unit class S", the daily all-in fee for the UCITS Fund shall amount to 1.65% p.a. of the pro rata value of the UCITS Fund, calculated on the basis of the net asset value, which is determined every trading day.
-For the remaining unit classes, the daily all-in fee for the management of the UCITS Fund calculated on the basis of the net asset value, which is determined every trading day shall amount to 0.88% p.a. of the pro rata value of the UCITS Fund.
-The Company may, however, charge a lower all-in fee for one or more unit classes in accordance with Sub-section 1.
-For unit classes for which the prospectus and the annual and semi-annual reports require a special agreement between the investor and the Company as a precondition for the acquisition, the all-in fee is not charged to the UCITS Fund but directly to the investor.
-This all-in fee covers the following fees and expenses which are not charged separately to the UCITS Fund: - a) Fee for the management of the UCITS Fund (fund management, administrative activities), - b) fee for the distributors of the UCITS Fund, - c) the depositary's fee, - d) safe-custody and account fees in line with current banking practice, including any fees charged in line with current banking practices for the custody of foreign securities abroad, - e) costs for printing and dispatching the statutory sales literature (e.g. annual and semi-annual reports, prospectus) intended for the investors, - f) costs for the publication of the annual and semi-annual reports, the liquidation report, the subscription and redemption prices, and distributions or accumulated income, - g) costs for having the UCITS Fund audited by the Company's auditors, including the costs for a certificate stating that all tax data complies with the regulations of German tax law, - h) costs for providing information to investors in the UCITS Fund by means of a durable medium, with the exception of information about fund mergers and with the exception of information about measures related to violations of investment limits or calculation errors when determining the unit value, - i) fees and costs levied by government agencies in relation to the UCITS Fund,

-- j) Costs for having the UCITS Fund analysed by third parties, - k) costs for the redemption of coupons.
+For all unit classes for which no minimum investment is required either in the prospectus or in the annual or semi-annual reports, the daily all-in fee for the UCITS Fund shall amount to 1.80% p.a. of the pro rata value of the UCITS Fund, calculated on the basis of the net asset value, which is determined every trading day.
+For the remaining unit classes, the daily all-in fee for the management of the UCITS Fund calculated on the basis of the net asset value, which is determined every trading day, shall amount to 0.95% p.a. of the pro rata value of the UCITS Fund.
+The Company may, however, charge a lower all-in fee for one or more unit classes.
+In the case of the unit classes for which the prospectus and the annual and semi-annual reports require a special agreement between the investor and the Company as a precondition for the acquisition, the all-in fee pursuant to Sub-section 1 no. 1 is not charged to the UCITS Fund but directly to the investor.
+This all-in fee covers the following fees and expenses which are not charged separately to the UCITS Fund: - a) fee for the management of the UCITS Fund (Fund Management, administrative activities), - b) fee for the distributors of the UCITS Fund, - c) the depositary's fee, - d) safe-custody and account fees in line with current banking practice, including any fees charged in line with current banking practices for the custody of foreign securities abroad, - e) costs for printing and dispatching the statutory sales literature (e.g. annual and semi-annual reports, prospectus) intended for the investors, - f) costs for the publication of the annual and semi-annual reports, the liquidation report, the subscription and redemption prices, and distributions or accumulated income, - g) costs for having the UCITS Fund audited by the Company's auditors, including the costs for a certificate stating that all tax data complies with the regulations of German tax law, - h) costs for providing information to investors in the UCITS Fund by means of a durable medium, with the exception of information about fund mergers and with the exception of information about measures related to violations of investment limits or calculation errors when determining the unit value, - i) fees and costs levied by government agencies in relation to the UCITS Fund, - j) costs for having the success of the investment of the UCITS Fund analysed by third parties, - k) costs for the redemption of coupons.